-On a sunny day, go out and focus the sun rays on a piece of paper using a magnifying lens (Figure-5).
+On a sunny day, go out and focus the sun rays on a piece of paper using a magnifying lens as shown in figure-5.
 Touch the spot after some time.
 How do you feel?

 You must have heard about people in ancient times rubbing pieces of stones together to produce sparks.
 Have you tried it?
 Rub two stones hard together and touch them.
 What do you feel?